filecage/creator/README.md

 ## Uninstantiable Classes
 ### Singletons
 Singletons can be resolved if they implement the `Creator\Interfaces\Singleton` interface.

 ### Abstracts, Interfaces
-If Creator stumbles upon an interface or an abstract class, it will try to:

-1. Look up the resource registry if any resource implements the interface / abstract class.
+If Creator stumbles upon an interface or an abstract class, it will try to look up the resource registry if any resource implements the interface / abstract class.
 First one is being served.
-2. Look up a factory by using the entities name + "Factory", i.e. the factory of `Foo\Bar\MyInterface` is `Foo\Bar\MyInterfaceFactory`

-#### Additional notes on Factory classes
-* A factory has to implement the `Creator\Interfaces\Factory` interface
-* Factories are being created via `Creator::create` and thus may require further dependencies

 ## Registering Resources
 ### Classes